RGV Endocrine Center

 Endocrinology, Diabetes, Thyroid, Hormone & Weight Loss Specialists located in McAllen, TX

 Osteoporosis puts you at a heightened risk of bone fractures.
-At RGV Endocrine Center in McAllen, Texas, expert endocrinologists Gloria Ortiz, MD, FACE, ECNU, Amanda Cantu, MD, ABIM, and their team can diagnose and treat osteoporosis to reduce your risk of bone health problems.
+At RGV Endocrine Center in McAllen, Texas, expert endocrinologists Gloria Ortiz, MD, FACE, ECNU and her team can diagnose and treat osteoporosis to reduce your risk of bone health problems.
 Schedule an appointment with the compassionate team at RGV Endocrine Center by calling the office today.

 What is osteoporosis?

 Osteoporosis is a chronic condition that causes your bones to become brittle and weak, increasing your risk of fractures.
 It can affect all adults, especially older adults, but it occurs more frequently in women.
 Early osteoporosis screening and treatment helps keep your bones strong.

 While there aren’t any symptoms in the early stages of osteoporosis, common signs and symptoms associated with more advanced stages of bone loss include: